julesvirallinen/tutorial-nomie-api/README.md

 Create a new Applet with the trigger as "DO Button" and action service as "Maker".
 Use any API-URL as the URL.
 Now you can add a IFTTT widget to the home screen (or notification center on iOS), and select the new Applet!

+### Send ticks from any Pebble smartwatch

+Use the [HTTP app for pebble](https://apps.getpebble.com/en_US/application/567af43af66b129c7200002b?query=http&section=watchapps), and add API URLs, named after their tracker.
+Add the app to pebble favourites, and quickly make ticks, straight from the watch!

 ### Create a Widget with Workflow (iOS)
 Coming soon